ellakoa/postcard-poem/content/posts/the-christmas-mouse.md

 aspect: portrait
 image: /img/christmas-mouse-postcard-1-tiny.jpg
 metaImage: /img/face.jpg
-alt: Christmas tree, partially decorated, a little  mouse in a red Santa hat sits underneath nibbling a chocolate tree decoration.
+alt: A partially decorated Christmas tree, a little mouse in a red Santa hat sits underneath nibbling a chocolate decoration.
 poem: |-
   A bold little mouse hid in a house
   To shelter from winter’s cold
-  At night on nimble feet the mouse scouted for tasty crumbs to eat
+  At night on nimble feet the mouse scouted about for tasty crumbs to eat

   One midnight mission, into his vision
   There came a tree, indoors!